pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 ```

-For tools like `bet`, which expect an output *prefix* or *basename*, you can
+For tools like `bet` and `fast`, which expect an output *prefix* or
-just set the prefix to `LOAD` - all output files with that prefix will be
+*basename*, you can just set the prefix to `LOAD` - all output files with that
-available in the returned dictionary:
+prefix will be available in the returned dictionary:

 ```